10Person/KROSH/README.md

 # Special thanks to: nanobyte: https://www.youtube.com/@nanobyte-dev for teaching me!

 # Current Status:
-Just booting to HALT, the equivalent of "Hello, World!" for OS-dev.
+Just printing "Hello, World!", which is surprisingly hard for OS-dev.

 # Design: